 Writing will be a factor in evaluation: EMU has adopted a set of writing guidelines for graduate programs that include six sets of criteria: content, structure, rhetoric & style, information literacy, source integrity, and conventions (see page 3).
 It is expected that graduates will be able to write at least a "good" level with 60% writing at an "excellent" level.
 For the course papers, please follow the APA style described in CJP's GUIDELINES for GRADUATE PAPERS (see CJP Student Resources Moodle page or request a copy from the Academic Program Coordinator), unless directed otherwise by the instructor.
+Criteria for Evaluating Arts-Based Peacebuilding Projects can be found at the end of this document.

-Academic Integrity Policy (AIP):
+Academic Accountability & Integrity:

 EMU faculty and staff care about the integrity of their own work and the work of their students.
 They create assignments that promote interpretative thinking and work intentionally with students during the learning process.
 Honesty, trust, fairness, respect, and responsibility are characteristics of a community that is active in loving mercy and doing justice.
 EMU defines plagiarism as occurring when a person presents as one's own someone else's language, ideas, or other original (not common-knowledge) material without acknowledging its source (Adapted from the Council of Writing Program Administrators).
-This course will apply EMU's AIP to any events of academic dishonesty.
-If you have doubts about what is appropriate, Indiana University's Plagiarism Tutorials and Tests may be a useful resource.
+This course will apply EMU's Academic Accountability Policy to any events of